carallon/pharos-controller-api/sphinx-src/lua-api/index.rst

 get_remote_devices
 ----------------------

 Returns a table of remote devices on this controller.
 The keys are integers with values equal to the global constants which correspond to the remote device type (e.g. ``RIO44``).
-The values are integers representing the assigned device number.
+The values are tables of integers representing the assigned device number.

 .. _Lua_get_input_count: